pursuit-curriculum/unit-full-stack-web-development/express-sql-create-show/lesson-notes/README.md

 We will use `db.oneOrNone` because we expect one row to be returned.

 We are passing two arguments, one is the SQL query, and the second is the value coming in from the request.
-In this case, it is the `id` of the bookmark we want to show.
+In this case, we want to show the `id` of the bookmark.

-We represent that `id` in the SQL query by using `$1` rather than inserting the value, as we might if it were a JavaScript string interpolation.
+We represent that `id` in the SQL query using `$1` rather than inserting the value, as we might if it were a JavaScript string interpolation.

 The reason is safety.